About

 The implementation challenges of the Convention especially relate to the performance of ballast water treatment systems, the operating conditions and locations of vessels, and the global coverage of technical support for the systems involved.
 It is important to note that while ships are certified for global trade, many of the available systems are not certified or able to perform in all locations and conditions that vessels may trade in, and this is particularly true for the bulk carrier fleet.

 A holistic approach to regulations is also important.
-Shipping is trying to decarbonise which in the short term to midterm will mean finding efficiencies and ultimately using less power.
+Shipping is trying to decarbonise which in the short to mid-term will mean finding efficiencies and ultimately using less power.
 However, regulations such as the Ballast Water Management Convention effectively require vessels to use more power and thus produce more emissions, leading to a situation where one environmental regulation potentially has a negative effect on another environmental regulation.
-The regulators should recognise the consequences of all regulations and how they may impact each other.
+Regulators should recognise the consequences of all regulations and how they may impact each other.